- EN - Blog

 3. Highlighting what is most attractive about your company's image

-Just as many companies under-invest in retaining and empowering their existing clients, they tend to minimise the influence of word of mouth on their brand image and its attractiveness.
+Just as many companies under-invest in retaining and empowering their existing customers, they tend to underestimate the influence of word of mouth on their brand image and its attractiveness.
 Even if this social phenomenon is not new, the expansion of communication and information channels has extended its reach and importance.
 Whether true or false, objective or subjective, everything that is said about your products and your business on social networks, on rating sites, or in online forums contributes to the formation of the opinion that consumers have of you, even if they aren't your customers.

 Negative word of mouth, which is uncontrollably amplified in the digital space, does not only dissuade consumers from connecting with you or choosing your products; it also undermines your PR investments and destroys the credibility of your often-expensive publicity campaigns.
-More now than ever, you must keep in mind this cherished adage from Bill Gates: "The best publicity is a satisfied customer."
+Now more than ever, you must keep in mind this cherished adage from Bill Gates: "The best publicity is a satisfied customer."

 Only an attentive approach to driving customer satisfaction, based upon consistent listening efforts and rigorous metrics, will enable you to take the necessary corrective steps for sustainably reducing dissatisfaction and fostering positive word of mouth.

 4. Reinforcing the relevance of your approach to continuous improvement

 The healthy growth of your business and the augmentation of your revenue depend in large part upon your capacity for continuously improving your product and service offerings, as well as the overall quality of the experience you provide to your clients.
 But how can you select improvements and prioritise your future actions for maximum impact?
 Quite simply, you can rely upon an analysis of what satisfies your customers and, especially, you can remain closely attentive to customer feedback and any recurring causes of dissatisfaction.

 5. Improving the efficiency and the adequacy of your offerings